mohammnas/randomwalks.github.io/suggested.md

 This is a fairly good book on the fundamentals of abstract algebra and very <br />
 basic number theory, beginning with ring theory then moving onto groups  <br />
 (many books introduce groups first).
-The pace is rather slow and comfortable, and there are a lot of examples; many of them very simple used for clarifying concepts.
+The pace is a bit slow, but nevertheless comfortable, and there are a lot of examples; many of them very simple and used just for clarifying concepts.
 The book is also unique in that it gives an introduction to <br />
 cryptography (RSA, Diffie-Hellman) towards the end, which also reads quite <br />  well.
 Overall the book is a fairly elementary, yet solid introduction to abstract algebra.
+For someone looking towards graduate studies in algebra however, I would instead recommend Artin's *Algebra*.

 ## Applied Math